 Existing Law: When determining a property's fair market value, property tax law requires the assessor to consider the effect of restrictions on a property's use, such as zoning or environmental constraints, that can be legally enforced.
-Similarly, when determining land value, the law requires the assessor to consider the effect of government-imposed restrictions on land use.2 Except for certain easements granted to nonprofit organizations to preserve and protect land in its natural state,3 the law does not allow the assessor to consider the effect of a nonprofit's organization-imposed restriction that negatively impacts value.4
+Similarly, when determining land value, the law requires the assessor to consider the effect of government-imposed restrictions on land use.
+Except for certain easements granted to nonprofit organizations to preserve and protect land in its natural state,3 the law does not allow the assessor to consider the effect of a nonprofit's organization-imposed restriction that negatively impacts value.4

-Proposed Law: This bill requires the assessor to consider the effect upon value of a recorded contract with a nonprofit corporation that has as its primary purpose the advancement of affordable housing to the list of enforceable restrictions when valuing land for assessment purposes.
+Proposed Law: This bill requires the assessor to consider the effect upon value of a contract with specified nonprofit corporations that have received the welfare exemption to the list of enforceable restrictions when valuing land for assessment purposes.
 5 To qualify: